Big Bertha

 "Do you want to hear the details?"

-A moment later, however, just before she hung up, Doreen seemed to relent.
-The next week, she said, when she was working days, she would meet him some night for a drink at the Old Town Inn.
+A moment later, however, Doreen seemed to relent.
+The next week, she said, she was working days and could meet him some night for a drink at the Old Town Inn.

-Victor sidestepped any comment, pro or con, on smoking, and went immediately into a brief explanation of who he was and how he came to move to Sherburne.
+Victor sidestepped any comment on smoking, and went immediately into a brief explanation of who he was and how he came to move to Sherburne.
 He actually got Doreen to grin when he told her about Big Bertha.

-"Well, now I know something about who you are," Doreen said, "but it doesn’t answer the other question—what exactly are you up to?"
+"Well, now I know something about who you are," Doreen said, "but it doesn’t answer this question—what exactly are you up to?"

 Doreen responded to that by raising her head and blowing a plume of smoke towards the ceiling.
 She stayed that way for a moment, her lips pursed to direct upward the last remaining puff of smoke.
 Then she lowered her head and placed the cigarette on the ash tray so that she could use both hands to draw back her hair and hold it behind her ears.

 "My intentions are completely honorable," Victor said.
-To emphasize his point, he held up his right hand, and said, "Scout’s honor."
+To emphasize his point, he held up his right hand, and forming his fingers in a Boy Scout salute, he added, "Scout’s honor."

-Doreen, smiling slightly, leaned over and took one last drag on her cigarette before stamping it out.
+Doreen, smiling slightly, leaned over to get her cigarette and took one last drag before stamping it out.

-"I obviously don’t know the ins and outs of everything that went on," Victor said, "but I’d consider myself lucky if I were you, since you learned the truth about him before it was too late."
+"I obviously don’t know the ins and outs of everything that went on between you and Markey" Victor said, "but I think you should consider yourself lucky that you learned the truth about him before it was too late."

 "So I’m told."